tuna-f1sh/cyme/README.md

 For usage as a library, the crate is 100% documented so look at [docs.rs](https://docs.rs/cyme/latest/cyme/)

+## Config

+`cyme` will check for a 'cyme.json' config file in:

+* Linux: "$XDG_CONFIG_HOME or $HOME/.config"
+* macOS: "$HOME/Library/Application Support"
+* Windows: "{FOLDERID_RoamingAppData}"

+One can also be supplied with `--config`.
+Copy or refer to './doc/cyme_example_config.json' for configurables.
+Supplied args will override these.
+Use `--debug` to see where it is looking or if it's not loading.

-## Custom Icons and Colours
+### Custom Icons and Colours

-A user configuration can be supplied with `--config`.
 See './doc/cyme_example_config.json' for an example of how icons can be defined and also the [docs](https://docs.rs/cyme/latest/cyme/icon/enum.Icon.html).

 Icons are looked up in an order of User -> Default.
 For devices: `VidPid` -> `VidPidMsb` -> `Vid` -> `UnknownVendor` -> `get_default_vidpid_icon`, classes: `ClassifierSubProtocol` -> `Classifier` -> `UndefinedClassifier` -> `get_default_classifier_icon`.
 User supplied colours override all internal; if a key is missing, it will be `None`.